-I am a senior lecturer in Biostatistics in the Department of Epidemiology and Biostatistics and I am part of the MRC-PHE Centre for Environment and Health (http://www.environment-health.ac.uk/)
+I am a professor of Biostatistics in the Department of Epidemiology and Biostatistics and I lead the Biostatistics and Data Science theme of the MRC Centre for Environment and Health (http://www.environment-health.ac.uk/)

-I have a special interest in novel computational methods for Bayesian inference and I have recently written a book on the Integrated Nested Laplace approximation (INLA) for spatial and spatio-temporal applications.
+I have co-authored a book on the Integrated Nested Laplace approximation (INLA) for spatial and spatio-temporal applications.

 • High School Diploma: Liceo Classico "P. D'Anghiera", Arona (Novara, Italy), 1997.

 • Summa cum Laude MSc in Statistics, Demography and Social Sciences, University of Milan Bicocca (Italy), 2001.
 Thesis in Epidemiology, titled "Parametric and semi-parametric approaches in meta-analysis of observational studies".

 • PhD student in Applied Statistics, University of Florence (Italy), January 2002 - December 2004.
 Thesis titled "Statistical models for estimating gene expression variability".

 • 2005- January 2010 Research Associate in Biostatistics and Genomics, Imperial College, Department of Epidemiology and Biostatistics, School of Public Health, London, UK.

 •February 2010-2015 Lecturer in Biostatistics, Imperial College, Department of Epidemiology and Biostatistics, School of Public Health, London, UK.

 •October 2015-June 2018 Senior Lecturer in Biostatistics, Imperial College, Department of Epidemiology and Biostatistics, School of Public Health, London, UK.